Nitrokey/nitrokey-documentation/nitrokey3/faq.rst

    Windows, Linux and macOS.
 Also some support for Android and iOS.

 **Q:** What can I use the Nitrokey for?
-   See the `frontpage`_ for an overview of supported use cases.
+   See the `Overview <https://www.nitrokey.com/products/nitrokeys>`_ for an overview of supported use cases.

 **Q:** How can I check if my Nitrokey 3 is working?
    On `WebAuthn.io`_ you can check various high-level functionalities, while